Skip to main content

 CertificationOLEV/OZEV approvedOLEV/OZEV approved, Red Dot Award 2024

-Yes, both support solar charging.
-The Ohme ePod offers Solar Boost and Solar Only modes, while the Rolec EVO has Eco and Eco+ modes with a CT clamp included in the box.
+Both can.
+The Ohme ePod offers Solar Boost and Solar Only modes; the Rolec EVO offers Eco and Eco+ with a CT clamp included in the box.

 We'll sort the installation